Learn about the steps you need to take to embed Power BI content within your application.

 Microsoft recently announced Power BI Premium, a new capacity-based licensing model that increases flexibility for how users access, share and distribute content.
 The offering also delivers additional scalability and performance to the Power BI service.

 With the introduction of Power BI Premium, Power BI Embedded and the Power BI service are converging to advance how Power BI content is embedded in apps.
 This means you will have one API surface, a consistent set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.
-Moving forward you’ll be able to start with Power BI Desktop and move to deployment with Power BI Premium, which will be generally available late in the second quarter of 2017.
+Moving forward you’ll be able to start with Power BI Desktop and move to deployment with Power BI Premium.

 This article will look at embedding your Power BI content for both users of Power BI and non-Power BI users.
 The steps are similar between the two.
 Callouts will be made when a step is specific to embedding for non-Power BI users.